 Smart Travel Planning.
-Understanding American Hotel Credit ProceduresPublished: May 12th, 2014
+Understanding North American Hotel Credit ProceduresPublished: May 12th, 2014

-Every week, we encounter guests with questions about typical American hotel credit procedures.
-So that all travelers can be prepared and fully understand what to expect when they travel to the US, we asked the concierges at the Library Hotel Collection to put together this useful Q&A. We hope you will find it helpful in preparing for a smooth and worry-free travel experience!
+Every week, we encounter guests with questions about typical North American hotel credit procedures.
+So that all travelers can be prepared and fully understand what to expect when they travel, we asked the concierge team at the Library Hotel Collection to put together this useful Q&A. We hope you will find it helpful in preparing for a smooth and worry-free travel experience!

 Q: Why do I need a credit card to check in?